kylpo/notes/Decorators.md

-# Decorators for global events considered helpful
+# Decorators for Global Events Considered Helpful

-I think I've found a really cool use case for decorators and global events!
-They're perfect for attaching callbacks to global events.
+I think I've found a really cool use case for decorators.
+They're perfect for attaching callbacks to global events!

-Lets start with an example component that listens to `scroll` events.
+Lets start with an example component (without decorators) that listens to `scroll` events.

 ```jsx
 class MyComponent extends React.Component {